Blog

 Use Merge Purge Software to clean data across the enterprise

-Data Survivorship: This is the final stage of the enrichment process.
+Data survivorship is the final stage of the enrichment process.
 Assuming your third-party data is clean (if not, you’ll need to run those through the process above too), you can now merge that record with your final record and create a master record.
-This master record can be exported to your database of choice and you now have reliable data to use in your campaigns!
+This master record can be exported to your database of choice, and you now have reliable data to use in your campaigns!

 It’s necessary to reiterate a key point – any data source, whether third-party or your own data must be clean, unique & updated before it can be used for any enrichment purpose.